PatMart/snippity/README.md

 # Snippity

-Sublime Text 2 snippets for things I end up typing a lot
+Sublime Text 2 snippets for things I end up typing a lot.

+## Setup

+Clone the repo to `/YOUR_USER/Library/Application Support/Sublime Text 2/Packages/User/`.

-## RSpec Snippets
+### RSpec Snippets

 - it - it block
 - its - it block stub